Mansiverma88/Weather_display/README.md

 ## Features
 - Search the waether of any city
-- can view weather displayed on pretty card
+- Can view weather displayed on pretty card.
+- Can also view the weather of next 7 days in the city.

 ## Setup